The Rick Riolo Undergraduate Research Prize

 Rick’s many friends, colleagues, and students have endowed this prize in his honor with the hope that it will encourage students to ask deep questions, experiment with new tools and methodologies, and be guided by a desire for understanding absent disciplinary constraints.

 Award Criteria: recipients must be undergraduate students enrolled at the University of Michigan.

 Application Due Date: Nominations are due the second Monday in October at midnight and can be emailed to firstname.lastname@example.org.
 The award is decided by the Complex Systems Voting Faculty and the award winner will be announced the second Monday in November.

-Number Awarded: One award per year to an individual or a group
+Number Awarded: Two awards per year to individuals or a groups

 Types of Submissions: Senior thesis, research paper, conference paper or poster, class project, UROP project, empirical analysis, or the development of a computational or mathematical model.
 Include the date and title of the work.